mathspp/mathspp/pages/02.blog/04.pydonts/usages-of-underscore/item.en.md

 >>> n = 99999999
 ```

-If you thought/said “99 billion, 999 million and 999”,
+If you thought/said “99 million, 999 thousand and 999”,
 you got it right.

 Now, how much is `n` now?